patroytall/patrick-roy-me/src/articles/003-dive-into-enterprise-software-costs.md

 This article builds on Martin Fowler excellent article [Is High Quality Software Worth the Cost?](https://martinfowler.com/articles/is-quality-worth-cost.html).
 It gives details about scenarios I have experienced where software costs for equivalent features increases with project growth.

 The fact that system complexity taxes feature development more and more over time is taken as a given.
-I will dive into specific areas which have had high impact on project velocity.
+I will dive into specific areas which have had the highest impact on project velocity.

 ## Client illusion